 The future of security is connected.
-That's what industry experts like SIA and providers of modern security solutions experts such as AWS and Accenture keep on pushing across the Internet.
-With all the buzz surrounding interconnected devices in the areas of smart home, IoT, and AI, it's no surprise that the security industry is leaning towards a holistic approach to security, where systems speak to each other to better protect people and assets.
+That's what industry experts like SIA and providers of modern security solutions experts such as AWS and Accenture keep pushing across the Internet.
+With all the buzz surrounding interconnected devices in the smart home, IoT, and AI, it's no surprise that the security industry is leaning towards a holistic approach to security, where systems speak to each other to protect people and assets better.

 But what else makes a sound security management system?
 Let's dive right in.